Paulmicha/css-organization/README.md

 ## CSS Coding Style and Naming Conventions

 - All imported CSS files should have the `_` prefix in their filename.
-- File naming convention may also follow [InuitCSS's file naming conventions](https://github.com/inuitcss/getting-started) or [ITCSS](http://itcss.io/) ([Inverted Triangle](http://www.creativebloq.com/web-design/manage-large-scale-web-projects-new-css-architecture-itcss-41514731/2) metaphore - see [example](https://github.com/itcss/itcss-netmag/tree/master/css)).
+- File naming convention may also follow [InuitCSS's file naming conventions](https://github.com/inuitcss/getting-started) or [ITCSS](http://itcss.io/) - see [example](https://github.com/itcss/itcss-netmag/tree/master/css)).
 - Selectors may use ANY of the following conventions : @csswizardry's [Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/) (see [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) and @DaveOrDead's [Additional Tips](https://www.smashingmagazine.com/2016/06/battling-bem-extended-edition-common-problems-and-how-to-avoid-them/)), [SUIT CSS naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md), [Enduring CSS (eCSS)](http://ecss.io/), [Tapestry](https://github.com/Wisembly/tapestry)... as long as it helps enforcing the principles outlined in the methodology.
 - Additional BEMIT namespaces (custom class prefixes) suggestions :
     - `fx-` : effects or interactions